bobhyun/TS-API/en/TS-API.en.md

 topics  # Specify topics to receive (You can specify multiple topics at the same time, which are separated by a comma (,).)

 # Optional argument
-verbose # request List the live video stream sources of the linked video channels
+verbose # For emergencyCall, request List the live video stream sources of the linked video channels
+        # For channelStatus, request status messages (Include "title" in initial message immediately after issuing subscriber id)

+# channelStatus-specific parameters (optional)
+ch      # Used when specifying specific channels (separated by a comma (,) if multiple channels are specified at the same time) lang    # Specify language for status messages

 # Examples
 # Request car number recognition event